- Start Learning C#

 Conditional logic is a foundational concept in programming that enables developers to execute specific blocks of code based on certain conditions.
 At its core, it allows the program to make decisions, leading to a more interactive and responsive user experience.

-.
+In C#, conditional statements primarily include if, else if, and else.
 These statements evaluate boolean expressions and dictate the flow of control in a program.
 The basic structure looks like this:

 if (condition)